 1 heaping tbsp or 3 gm per 8 oz cup

 Arya Tea Estate, Darjeeling

 DESCRIPTION A first flush Nepal tea with an exquisite floral and peachy character, it remains easily one of our spring favorites from the Himalayas!
 DRY...
 View full product details

 DESCRIPTION A first flush 2019 tea using top quality Darjeeling clonals with a complex fruity-floral character and a sweet finish.
 DRY LEAF: Made up of...
 View full product details

-DESCRIPTION A spring picked Darjeeling from Sungma tea estate (DJ2) with an elegant fruity-floral character.
+DESCRIPTION A spring picked organic Darjeeling black tea from Sungma tea estate (DJ2) with an elegant fruity-floral character.
 Very refreshing.
-DRY LEAF: Bright green and grey leaves that...
+DRY LEAF: Bright green and...
 View full product details

-A prized early spring-picked white tea from Nepal with mellow flavors of honeydew, wildflowers and a sweet lingering finish.
-DRY LEAF: Plenty of bud sets....
+A prized early spring-picked organic white tea from Nepal with mellow flavors of honeydew, wildflowers and a sweet lingering finish.
+DRY LEAF: Plenty of bud...
 View full product details

 I drank my 1st cup from the Arya estate 15 or more years ago.
 It was the most wonderful way to start my mornings, even on the coldest Rochester day.
 The 2019 Arya is going to be my must have teas this year.
 I bought a large amount after my 1st cup and before it was even on the website.
 This year I can enjoy the Nepali Himalayan spring in the am and the Arya for my afternoon cup.
 It looks like a good year for Darjeeling tea.
 Cant wait to try the 2 new Darjeeling estates arriving any day.
 4 estates to delight in will make 2019 a year to remember.
 Looks like Niraj has hit a boundary (4 runs) in cricket lingo, like an American home run.